rseah145/smw-term2/lesson_8/Theory.md

 <br>

 Virtual Private Network (VPN)
-* Like a tunnel through a larger network that is restricted to designated member clients only
+* Like a tunnel through a larger network that is restricted to designated member clients only (e.g. Cisco Anyconnect VPN and Palo Alto Global protect VPN)

 <br>